24 Books Like the Hunger Games to Devour Now

 Tally is about to turn 16, the time when every teen will undergo radical and high-tech surgery to make them unnaturally beautiful.
 Before the surgery, teens are sequestered because of how ugly they are to look at.

 When Tally’s best friend runs away to live with a group of people who have rejected the surgery, her life takes a spin.
-She must choose to track down her friend and betray her or live as an ugly for the rest of her life.
+She must choose to track down her friend and betray her or live as “an ugly” for the rest of her life.

 It took me a while to wrap my head around just how messed up this society is but I couldn’t stop turning the pages.